-When a Tank fitted with an Orifice, the Liquid Particles, in order to Flow out through the Orifice, moves towards the Orifice from all Directions.
+When a Tank is fitted with an Orifice, the Liquid Particles, in order to Flow out through the Orifice, move towards the Orifice from all Directions.

-A few of the particles first moves downward, then take a turn to enter into the Orifice, and then finally Flow through it.
+A few of the particles first move downward, then take a turn to enter into the Orifice, and then finally Flow through it.

-While taking a turn to enter into to the Orifice, the Liquid Particles lose some Energy.
+While taking a turn to enter the Orifice, the Liquid Particles lose some Energy.

-Due to which, it is observed that the Jet after leaving the Orifice, gets contracted.
+Due to this, it is observed that the Jet after leaving the Orifice, gets contracted.

 The maximum Contraction takes place at a section slightly on the downstream side of an Orifice, where the Jet of Water is more or less horizontal.

-Such a section is known as “Vena Contract”
+Such a section is known as the “Vena Contract”

 These Coefficients are also known as Orifice Coefficients.